 For dinner, try the Litli Geysir’s restaurant, or venture a couple minutes down the road to Skjól, a campground/hostel with a restaurant that serves up some pretty good pizza in a fun, quirky atmosphere.
 Musical instruments line the walls, and rumor has it that if you play a few songs well enough to earn applause, you’ll get a free beer.
 It’s worth a shot.

-Day Four: Road to Vik
+Day Four: Iceland’s famous Ring Road waterfalls

 Day Four of your journey will be filled with waterfalls.
 Take the road toward Selfoss to pick up the Ring Road again, and then head east toward Vik.
 A significant portion of your drive today will be lined with small waterfalls, but the first major one you’ll encounter is Seljalandsfoss, famous for its rainbow and the cave behind it that enables visitors to see the cascade from all sides.
 Seljalandsfoss is visible right from the Ring Road, and it’ll be hard to miss as you pass by.
 There’s a large parking area and bathrooms on site, as well.